Saturday Letter: Facebook – a Friend or a Frenemy?

 Do I like the post?
-Not so much.
+Well… not so much.

 Do I have to push the like button?
 Yep.
 At least every once in a while… just to keep the relationship alive.

 The same super-duper-happy people are on my Instagram feed too – but with a different effect

 According to my Instagram feed, I mostly know the same super-duper-happy people who travel, cook, organize, clean, decorate, look great, have happy families and are in love with their significant other.
 They are the same people with similar posts – just on a different platform.

 And I love their pictures.
 I feel so happy for them.